gabtec/proxmox-template-builder/README.md

 :rocket: Proxmox template builder tools

+This is a two step process, to build proxmox virtual machine templates.

+## Step 1 - qemu script

+Inside [./script](./script/) folder there is a [build.sh](./script/build.sh) script.

-This is a very opinionated version, that aims to bring simplification.
+It is a very opinionated script, that aims to bring simplification.

+The script MUST be executed inside proxmox host.

-The script will download an oficial Ubuntu cloud image and create a Proxmox Template VM with it.
+It will download an oficial Ubuntu cloud image and create a Proxmox Template VM from it.
+In the process it will add **qemu-guest-agent** package to it.

-Also it is intended to use this vm template with terraform/openTofu to deploy new VM's, and then we can modify settings like cpu or memory.
+After you've created the **Base Template Image**, you can:

+- clone it and create new VM's from proxmox dashboard
+- deploy new VM's using terraform, and referencing this image as the source template
+- extend it, by installing new packages and generate a new template, using the **Step 2** Packer code

 To keep this simple:

-- the only supported distro is **Ubuntu Server**
+- the only supported distro is **Ubuntu Server**, for now
-- the template will have 2 cpus and 1024MiB of memory
 - the network interface will be attached to **vmbr0**

-:building_construction: WIP (in future versions will have a cli parameter):

-- for now storage pool is **local-lvm** (to change it you must edit the script)
-- for now the ubuntu version used is **22.04** (to change it you must edit the script)
+- the template will have 1 cpu and 1024MiB of memory
+- if you like, you can edit the script and change some of this values (using terraform you will also be able to specify new values)

 What you can choose: